FIRST-Center/onboarding/SOFTWARE.md

 One great feature of MDAnalysis is that they support a large variety of topology file formats which can be viewed [here](https://www.mdanalysis.org/docs/documentation_pages/coordinates/init.html#id2).
 The few times I've used MDAnalysis was because I was attempting to load in a topology that wasn't supported by MDTraj.

-## ParmEd

-## Signac

-The [signac framework](https://signac.io) is a workflow management package developed by the Glotzer Group at the University of Michigan.
-We have been using signac since 2017, and was a huge component of our screening study of ionic liquid and organic solvent mixtures.
-Oftentimes as grad students, we are not organized with our file management and we do things like inconsistently name files, move files around, etc. This is exactly what signac can prevent.
-Signac is designed to help the user store, generate, and analyze data for computational studies.
-In signac, a similarly structured data set is called a `project` and the elements of the project's data space are called `jobs`.
-In our screening project for example, our project was called `il_solvent` because we were studying various solvated ionic liquids, and each job had a unique solvent, and ionic liquid concentration.

-The signac framework also includes a tool called [signac-flow](https://signac-flow.readthedocs.io/en/v0.6.2/) which is useful for executing the various data space operations in your project.
-Signac-flow also makes it easy to submit operations to computer clusters, which many of us are using to submit jobs on Rahman, NERSC, and previously Titan.
-In signac-flow, the operations of your project go into a `project.py` folder.
-Some examples include initialization, sampling, and calculating the mean squared displacement.
-Some examples can be viewed [here](https://github.com/csadorf/signac-examples/tree/master/projects).
-To execute an operation in `project.py` the basic syntax is like this: `python project.py [operation]`.
-One of the more useful command in signac-flow is `python project.py status`, which gives you an overview of the operations you've run, and the operations you have left to run.
-This is one main benefit of using signac, as you always have an idea on the progress of your project.
-To submit a job to the cluster, the command is `python project.py submit -o operation`.

-This is just a brief overview of signac.
-I pretty much use it for all of my projects now, and I recommend learning it if you're a new grad student.